nonamed01/RebootIntoKernel/README.md

 4) Sets the kernel to boot into the next reboot by calling **grub-reboot**.

 5) Reboots the computer inmediately (if **-r** is given).

+# Demo

+./rk.sh -t 20 -k 4.19.4
+Timeout of 20 seconds for kernel panic set.
+Default Running Kernel: Debian GNU/Linux, with Linux 4.9.0-8-amd64 Rebooting into the new installed kernel: Debian GNU/Linux, with Linux 4.19.4 ...
+Do you want to reboot now [yn] ? y
+Connection to HOST closed by remote host.
+Connection to HOST closed.